Ideal (newspaper): History

+In February 2021 Miguel Cárceles was named delegate of Ideal in Almería, succeeding Ángel Iturbide.

 Supplements

 On Sundays, like many other newspapers in the Grupo Vocento, Ideal distributes the supplement XLSemanal.
 It is a general journal, with reports and collaborations from writers like Arturo Pérez-Reverte and Juan Manuel de Prada.

 Directors

 El diario ha sido dirigido desde su fundación por los siguientes periodistas: